theianchia/predicting-flight-delays/README.md

 * Neural Networks

 ### Hyperparameter Tuning
+In general, for XGBoost and CatBoost, focus was placed on the overfitting problem, which occurs more frequently with boosting models
 | Random Forest | XGBoost | CatBoost |
 | --- | --- | --- |
 | `n_estimators`<br>Number of trees grown by the forest | `n_estimators`<br>Number of trees grown by the forest | `learning_rate`<br>Boosting rate of misclassified data |